 1417 Isle of Grath – Abode of four huge Ogres which relish human flesh.
 Every Ogre has three eyes, and flaming red hair.
 A pet giant crocodile follows them to feast on their leavings.

 PART the FIRST: The Sandbox

 * A list of settlements.
-Each settlement is described in a single line of text and in terms of the following features: Hex no., Population, race, alignment, civilisation level (allows you to determine not simply technology but also form of goverment), Ruler (name, alignment, class level, race) and one Resource.
+Each settlement is described in a single line of text and in terms of the following features: Hex no., Population, race, alignment, civilization level (allows you to determine not simply technology but also form of government), Ruler (name, alignment, class level, race) and one Resource.
 Since most villages in the Wilderlands are basically at subsistence level, serious trading may only take place in villages marked with a Market, for example.
 Other villages can have resources like Marble, Copper, Pelts, Furniture and so on and so forth.
 While this does not give you much to work with (although it is nominally functional), occasional gems pop out:

 Obaltion in hex 108 is a Theocracy of 234 N hobbits led by a lawful good 4 HD dragon.
 They export Hides.

 Dark Odyssey in hex 1112 is a tribal fishing village of 234 LG Hobgoblins led by the 4th level human paladin Dithil the Usurper.